 Adolescents and Adults Living with Perinatal HIV cohort

-AALPHI is a cohort study of young people infected with HIV at birth, and an HIV-negative comparison group
+AALPHI is a cohort study of young people who acquired HIV at birth and an HIV negative comparison group

 What was this study about?

 AALPHI was a prospective cohort of two groups of young people: those living with HIV who acquired it through mother to child (vertical) transmission, who have been followed in childhood through CHIPS; and HIV negative individuals living in families affected by HIV (i.e. who have a parent or sibling with HIV).
 The focus of the study was on the impact of life-long HIV and long-term antiretroviral therapy (ART) on various areas of health, including cognitive function and psychosocial issues, and sexual and reproductive health.
 Two face-to-face interviews took place over a five year period.
 Analyses are ongoing, and some results have been published already.
 Patient and Public Involvement (PPI) is ongoing, with young people helping the study team in deciding how best to feedback study findings to children and young people with HIV.